 - Careless/Negligent Behavior

 - Dangerous medical devices

 - Engineering malpractice

 If you lost a loved one due to one of the causes listed above, a personal injury lawyer in Atlanta can help you collect damages.
 The route to file a claim is complex, but Atlanta wrongful death attorneys are knowledgeable and can help navigate you through the filing route.

 What Damages Can Wrongful Death Lawyers Recover in Georgia?

 In Atlanta, the surviving family members of a wrongful death victim can recover certain damages.
-The type and amount of damages vary state to state, but in Georgia, all damages must relate directly to the injury and death of the victim.
+The type and amount of damages vary from state to state, but in Georgia, all damages must relate directly to the injury and death of the victim.
 An Atlanta wrongful death lawyer will file a claim that seeks compensation for the following:

 - Full value of the life of the deceased